joyofpw/wire-render-pattern/README.md

 ### The Vendor

-The Vendor directory its used for files that are external to your system.
+The Vendor directory is used for files that are external to your system.
 Mainly for libraries, sdks or code made by other people outside you or your organization.
 Maybe you could put here an Excel Export script or the SDK for Mandrill API.
 Using Delayed Output

 For this pattern to work needs the delayed output strategy.
 Basically we will use two files inside `/site/templates/` and autoload them for every template.
 The files needed are _init.php and _main.php.
 Using this strategy will make easier to configure the final output for the template.